![]() |

 Since the two photos were taken from almost the same direction,

-and the Blockhouse 7 photo (above right) was taken from the direction of the trail,
+and the known photo of Blockhouse 7 was taken from the direction of the trail,

 then Grayson's photo was taken near the start of the trail to Blockhouse 7,